mrulli/spring.security.examples/README.md

 }
 ```

+## OAuth with Spring MVC
+This project contains an implementation of the OAuth authorization server on top of Spring MVC.
+It provides the same features of the SpringBoot-based projects above all packaged in a single Spring MVC war file.
+Also the client callback REST API is packaged in the same project for convenience.

 ### rest-service-with-oauth
 This project should be run under a Tomcat server and exposes a secured REST endpoint on ```http://localhost:8080/rest-service-with-oauth/greeting```.